HDFGroup/vol-log-based/doc/userguide.md

 compute nodes, and can becomes a performance bottleneck for parallel HDF5 applications.

-## Design of the log-based VOL
+## Design of the Log VOL connector

-The [log-based VOL](https://github.com/DataLib-ECP/vol-log-based) is an HDF5
-Virtual Object Layer (VOL) plug-in that stores HDF5 datasets in a log-based storage layout, in contrast to the canonical order layout.
+The [the Log VOL connector](https://github.com/DataLib-ECP/vol-log-based) is an HDF5 Virtual Object Layer (VOL) plug-in that stores HDF5 datasets in a log-based storage layout, in contrast to the canonical order layout.
 The [Log-based storage layout](https://link.springer.com/chapter/10.1007/978-3-540-75416-9_34)